-All cables including the clutch, speedometer, throttle, and parking brake cables should be lubricated with cable lube or WD-40 per the maintenance intervals.
+All cables including the clutch, speedometer, throttle, and parking brake cables should be lubricated with Motul E.Z.
+Lube per the maintenance intervals.
 You should also lubricate all cables before and after extended periods of storage and/or after off road use.

-To lubricate the cables pull back the protective covers and apply lube directly to the cable as shown, you can also use cable lubrication tools available by aftermarket companies.
+To lubricate the cables pull back the protective covers and apply lube directly to the cable as shown.
+You can also use cable lubrication tools available by aftermarket companies.